SatriaM25/SUPER_SOCCER_GAME/README.md

 - CONSTRAINTS :
 1. Time limit 60 seconds
-2. Cannot move when tackled by other player
+2. Cannot move immediately when tackled by other player

 - CONTROLS :